Answers to common questions about our services

 The government must have an appraisal prepared and offer the property owner 100% of the appraised value of the property interest acquired or to be acquired.
 A property owner is also entitled to statutory interest from the date of taking to the date of payment.

-NO. Any property owner can accept the government’s offer as an “advance payment”, or down payment so to speak, and file a claim with the court seeking additional compensation.
+Any property owner can accept the government’s offer as an “advance payment”, or down payment so to speak, and file a claim with the court seeking additional compensation.

 The property owner doesn’t really know unless the property owner possesses, or retains an expert who possesses, specialized knowledge of property valuation issues, engineering, and current local market trends.
 This is especially true where the government is acquiring a partial or unique interest in the property.